SnapDevelop/LowCode-WorkForceManager-Example/README.md

 - Click Generate Projects to generate the full-stack application.
 - Click Run in the IDE to view the Web APIs, and the front-end pages created for the application.

-For more information, check the tutorial at  https://docs.devmagic.com/devmagicstudio_preview/Create_a_Designer_Developed_Project/How-to-Guides.html (English), and https://docs.aipuyang.com/sd2025/Create_a_Designer_Developed_Project/Code-First-Tutorials.html (Chinese).
+For more information, check the tutorial at  https://docs.devmagic.com/sd2025/Create_a_Designer_Developed_Project/Code-First-Tutorials.html.